Hampshire 100 Endurance

 A true endurance event.
 Have you got what it takes to make it to the finish line?

 Building on the couse changes of last year, this year's course will be similar, but include some significant refinements to the second half of the course.
 Some of the singletrack will be replaced with more endurance-friendly doubletrack.
 Still plenty of challenges and changes of terrain for all.
 All in support of promoting a healthy living style by offering a quality competitive endurance event.
-Using a 33 mile loop format, the 9th edition of the event will offer a 100 mile NUE, a 100 kilometer, and a new 50 kilometer option.
+Using a 33 mile loop format, the 10th edition of the event will offer a 100 mile NUE, a 100 kilometer NUE, and a 50 kilometer option.
 A team competition will also be featured in 2016.

 General Description of Planned Course